artefactory/choice-learn/README.md

 ### Documentation

 Many examples are provided here and a detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn/).\
-You can also open [issues]() or contact us if you have questions.
+You can also open [issues](https://github.com/artefactory/choice-learn/issues) or [contact us](vincent.auriau@artefact.com) if you have questions.

-An academic [paper]((https://joss.theoj.org/papers/10.21105/joss.06899)) has been published in the Journal of Open-Source Software to present choice-learn.
-The [*AleaCarta*]() model has been presented at ECML-PKDD 2025.
+The Choice-Learn package is supported by two peer-reviewed publications:
+> &nbsp; &nbsp; A paper in the Journal of Open Source Software introducing the library: *Choice-Learn: Large-scale choice modeling for operational contexts through the lens of machine learning*, Auriau et al. (2024) [📄](https://joss.theoj.org/papers/10.21105/joss.06899) \
+&nbsp; &nbsp; A paper at ECML-PKDD presenting a specific model, *AleaCarta*: *Better Capturing Interactions between Products in Retail: Revisited Negative Sampling for Basket Choice Modeling*, Désir et al. (2025) [📄](https://ecmlpkdd.org/)

 ### What's choice modeling ?